prestidge-amanda/just-the-recipe/README.md

-# jump-to-recipe
+# just-the-recipe
-Simple scraper to jump to the recipe card on a recipe blog
+Simple python scraper to get just the recipe from a recipe blog